American Songs and Musicals in the "Thirties"

 1 The musical trends experienced by the country during the 1930s

-were widely favored by both major technological innovations that
+were widely favored by both major technological innovations such as

-were the radio and the ribbon microphone.
-The latter changed
+the radio and the ribbon microphone.
+While the latter changed

 consistently the way of singing by softening some constraints bound up